test-network-function/pgt2acm/README.md

 Some resource need additional patch configuration for Kustomize to work:

-- extra directives are sometimes needed of the there is no schema avialable in k8s to describe a field.
+- extra directives are sometimes needed of the there is no schema available in k8s to describe a field.
 This is the case with the PtpConfig plugins field which can be set to any yaml file.
 In this case, we can only replace the content so a replace directive should be added (see